mirakc/performance-comparison/docker/mirakc-alpine/README.md

 docker-compose logs
 ```

-Stop containers, and remove them together with a data volume for the `mirakc` container:
+Stop containers, and remove them together with a data volume for the `mirakc-alpine` container:

 ```shell
 docker-compose down -v